semgrep/semgrep-docs/docs/release-notes/december-2023.md

 ### Fixed

-* Fixed issue where Semgrep Code findings marked as **fixed** can be triaged via the rule group.
+* Fixed an issue where Semgrep Code findings marked as **fixed** can be triaged via the rule group.
 If the rule is fixed, the triage status cannot be changed back to **ignored**.
   <!--FIND-1453-->
-* Fixed issue where the rule information card and the rule preview are missing for older findings; all findings now display this information.
+* Fixed an issue where the rule information card and the rule preview are missing for older findings; all findings now display this information.
   <!--FIND-1433-->
-* Fixed issue where the finding's severity displayed doesn't match the rule's severity once the rule has been updated. <!--FIND-1397-->
+* Fixed an issue where the finding's severity displayed doesn't match the rule's severity once the rule has been updated. <!--FIND-1397-->

 ## ⛓️ Semgrep Supply Chain

 ### Changed

-* Fixed issue where empty tables in `pyproject.toml` files would fail to parse.
+* Fixed an issue where empty tables in `pyproject.toml` files would fail to parse.

 ## 🤖 Assistant (beta)